 Recently we decided to do more DIY projects around the house.
-We’ve lived in our current house for just over a year, and I still don’t feel like its as “homey” as I’d like.
+We’ve lived in our current house for just over a year, and I still don’t feel like it’s as “homey” as I’d like.
 We painted our living room and kitchen, and the next step was trying to cozy the house up a bit more and make it really feel like ours.

 I love photos and I have always tried to take photos of my kids as much as I can.
-After losing my mom and grandparents (when I was 16 and 19) I realized how little photos I have of them and basically none of us together.
+After losing my mom and grandparents (when I was 16 and 19) I realized how few photos I have of them and basically none of us together.
 I don’t want that for my kids so I try to take as many photos as possible!
 I just don’t have many in my current living room, that needed to change.
 I love displaying photos, and as I’ve been only getting better at taking photos I want to display that as well.

 I was recently contacted to partner with WORX, which was great timing!
 The Axis Cordless Reciprocating & Jig Saw by Worx was just what we needed for this project so I jumped at the chance!
 While we are pretty crafty and put together furniture when we moved we don’t have many tools.
 Nothing like the Axis Cordless Reciprocating & Jig Saw, which for this project was an absolute necessity.
 We needed to cut the wood, and be able to do it properly and without taking up much room in our already full garage.
 Our garage is so full currently, so we do need to clear some space in there.

 I love the idea of shelving they have at Pottery Barn but I don’t like the prices. $91.00-197.00 is a bit much for one shelf, so, it was my mission to create something similar with half the cost.
 Now, let’s get started!